 Student-Athlete — Class Absence Policy

-It is the student-athlete’s responsibility to ensure that he/she does not schedule a class that will regularly conflict with practice times or frequent travel days.
-It is important for each student-athlete to meet with his or her instructors as early in the semester as possible in order to assess whether your missed class time will be a problem.
+It is the student-athlete’s responsibility to schedule classes so they will not regularly conflict with practice times or frequent travel days.
+It is important for each student-athlete to meet with instructors as early in the semester as possible to assess whether missed class time will be a problem.

-If a problem does arise with any of these situations, contact the NCAA Faculty Athletics Representative (FAR).
-Student-athletes may jeopardize their participation in the Quinnipiac University athletic program by failing to comply with the above procedures
+If a problem does arise with any of these situations, contact the NCAA faculty athletics representative.
+Student-athletes may jeopardize their participation in the Quinnipiac University athletic program by failing to comply with the above procedures.